sam-fakhreddine/aws-containers/README.md

 ## Support

 For issues:

 1. Check the Troubleshooting section above
-2. Test your shell functions still work
+2. Verify native messaging is properly installed
-3. Verify native messaging is properly installed
+3. Check Firefox console for errors: `about:debugging` → "Inspect"
-4. Check Firefox console for errors: `about:debugging` → "Inspect"
+4. Open an issue on [GitHub](https://github.com/sam-fakhreddine/aws-console-containers/issues)